by Pastor Jim Feeney, Ph.D.

 I pastored those churches in New York and in Oregon for 22 years.
 In the process I lost an exact count of the number of teams sent out from the Alaska church.
-But I have been reliably informed that over the years the numbers grew to well over 60 church-planting teams sent out, with nearly 1,200 team members, to start new local churches in fulfillment of the Great Commission.
+But I have been reliably informed that over the years the numbers grew to 80 church-planting teams sent out, with about 1,300 team members, to start new local churches in fulfillment of the Great Commission.

-In sum, church planting by the team method is a proven, biblically sound method to reach the multitudes of the world for Jesus Christ.
+In sum, church planting by the team method is a proven, biblically sound strategy to reach the multitudes of the world for Jesus Christ.
 We used this method with much success sending teams from Alaska.
 The Scriptural principles are the same and are effective in any language and in any nation.
 Church planting by teams of well-trained, dedicated Christians is an effective method of evangelizing the world.
 And it is a methodology available to all churches of any size.

 In the next four articles I will share with you how your church can become a ministry-training and church-planting center.
 The truths I will share in these sessions are part of a very comprehensive video bible-training and ministry-preparation curriculum — the International School of Ministry (ISOM).
 Founded by Dr. Berin Gilfillan, ISOM as of 2015 had over 17,000 training schools in 146 nations and in more than 75 languages.
 There are also Bachelor’s and Master’s degree tracks.
 The late evangelist, Dr. T.L.
 Osborn, said of ISOM, “As far as I know, the development of this curriculum is the most important thing happening on the earth for the kingdom of God today.”
 Pastors, other church leaders, and interested bible students, the school’s staff will be happy to send you a free information packet on the ISOM training ministry.
 Visit their website for information at https://ministrydegree.org/isom.
 [Full disclosure: I have no financial benefit from my relationship with ISOM.
 I consider it a privilege to freely recommend them to you as one of the few ministries today literally reaching the world for Jesus.]